nrfconnect/sdk-nrf/doc/nrf/documentation/structure.rst

    |NCS| documentation search field

 The results are displayed for all documentation sets, with each search result entry prefixed with the name of the documentation set in which the result is found.
-For example, the search result "nRF Connect SDK » Getting started" refers to the Getting Started page from the "nRF Connect SDK" documentation set.
+For example, the search result "nRF Connect SDK » Installation" refers to the :ref:`installation` page from the "nRF Connect SDK" documentation set.
-The search match is highlighted.

 .. figure:: images/doc_structure_search_results.PNG
    :alt: nRF Connect SDK documentation search result entry

    |NCS| documentation search result entry

+The search match is highlighted when you open a search result entry.

 .. _doc_structure_versions: